Ocawesome101/oc-paragon/docs/px.md

 # px: Paragon eXecutable

 The Paragon eXecutable is a signed executable format used in Paragon.
 It provides signatire validation and hashing.

+Note that support for `.px` files is completely unimplemented.
+This file should be disregarded.

 ```
 +------------------------------------------------+